cerotyki/dpdk-nicmem-diff/dpdk-stable-20.11.8/doc/guides/sample_app_ug/vm_power_management.rst

 Compiling the Host Application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For information on compiling the DPDK and sample applications,
+For information on compiling the DPDK and sample applications, see
 see :doc:`compiling`.

 The application is located in the ``vm_power_manager`` subdirectory.